podgib/oxfordsend/README.md

 oxfordsend
 ==========

-Android app for Oxford's End Pub Crawl
+Android app for Oxford's End Pub Crawl.
+I didn't get to the last 2 pubs :(